 The 1840 tithe map above shows sections of leat (water channel), just to the south of the milking banks.
 It was built by the mine‐owner, Joseph Austen Treffry, so that water could be taken to 17 different large wheels, forming an extraordinary network of water‐based machinery, to serve the Fowey Consols mine.

 When Treffry became Chairman of the Cornwall Railway Company he engaged one of the most famous construction engineers of his time, Brunel, to help manage the project.
 Everyone has heard of Brunel but Treffry?
 No!
-By recreating Treffry’s world in our Meadow, we hope to change the situation.
-Visitors, in small groups of 6 or less, can experience his home and farms at Fowey, the waterways and wheels, the canal and Par Harbour, the viaduct and inclined planes … even the House for Drying Miner’s Clothes!
-There are 20 Tales of Treffry, some to read from displays and others told aloud on walks in the woods.
-At the very least, you will remember his name at the end of your visit.
+By recreating his world in our Meadow, we hope to change the situation.
+There are 20 Tales of Treffry, told to you in front of the different displays on site, plus a final story told at the start of your walk in the woods.
+At the very least, you should remember his name at the end of your visit!
 This is something that the present-day Treffry family have helped us to achieve and are delighted to see happen.
 Our thanks to them especially, and to the many other sources of information we have consulted.

 NB Historic England website gives fuller detail on Treffry buildings and why they have special, listed status.